Crux

 Built-in pluginPackage

 Process an ordered list of plugins.
-Returns { runtime, dispose }.
+Returns { hooks, dispose }.

 Observability context

-import { withSession, createSessionId, createFlowId } from '@crux/core'
+import { withSession, createSessionId, createFlowId } from "@use-crux/core";

 withSession(sessionId, fn)